Unity, Loyalty, & Responsibility

 Bill Thompson reminisced, “We all had our ideas about how to go about it and how we could establish an organization that would be a social society and spiritually focused.”
 Founding member Henry Fogle stated that, “Our idea was a lot more than just hanging out, it was to enhance the college experience.”
 This new fraternity was to be called Alpha Mu Omega and the vision was pitched to the LeTourneau administration.
 "The word fraternity wasn’t very acceptable because of its reputation,” remarked DeWayne Everitt “and so we didn’t get a good response.”
 Understanding their reasoning and yet undaunted, the members returned in a subsequent meeting with a clear vision, written by-laws, and creed.
 “We went back” said DeWayne “and told them this is what we stood for and that we wanted to improve the college.”
 The administration tentatively agreed and made Alpha Mu Omega a recognized organization on campus.

 AO membersThis brand-new social society missed one vital component, a headquarters.
 The membership attempted to procure an old radio station to live in but had to settle for one of the old barracks near Speer Chapel.
 It was old, even for the time, and in dire need of renovation.
-All the members worked hard to make it a useable facility, adding drywall, insulation, and all the comforts of a home.
+All the members worked hard to make it a usable facility, adding drywall, insulation, and all the comforts of a home.
 They did not have permission to live there initially but eventually received squatter’s rights.
 This old barracks, Building 37, would be the home and hub for Alpha Omega and its members for the next 20 years.
 For the next few years, the members of Alpha Mu Omega refined their identity as a society and welcomed more members.
 This new organization was not only a place for Christian fellowship and personal improvement, but it also became a central node on campus and an influence which sparked the creation of other societies and groups.
 More importantly, a true brotherhood came into shape – a fraternity in the purest sense of the word.
 Henry Fogle observed, “Associating with people of a like mind is contagious.
 You become similar to the people you are around and don’t realize it.
 Working as a team makes you more successful and it sticks!”

 ‘Alpha Mu Omega’ changed its name to simply ‘Alpha Omega' and officially chartered under that name on February 29, 1960.
 AΩ was the first society at LeTourneau to receive its charter.
 From there, AΩ began to grow and flourish as an influence for LeTourneau students and men were lining up to pledge.
 In the following decades, Alpha Omega became involved in numerous facets of the LeTourneau/Longview community.
 From InterSociety rope-pull to intramural sports, go-carting, Hootenanny, and even parades.
 In all things, the men of Alpha Omega excelled.